help-me-mom/ng-mocks/README.md

   - `__simulateChange()` - calls `onChanged` on the mocked component bound to a `FormControl`
   - `__simulateTouch()` - calls `onTouched` on the mocked component bound to a `FormControl`
 - supports `exportAs`

-There is an example **how to mock a child directive in Angular** tests below.

 Let's assume that an Angular application has `TargetComponent` that depends on a directive of `DependencyDirective` and we need to mock it for facilitating unit tests.